Prefer to listen?

 What is a BIM Execution Plan?

 A BIM Execution Plan (BEP) is a document produced by the project delivery team that sets out how they will meet the client’s information requirements throughout the project.
 Under ISO 19650, the BEP is the appointed party’s formal response to the Employer’s Information Requirements (EIR).
-It is a live document that evolves as the project progresses.

 Pre-Appointment vs Post-Appointment BEP

 - Post-Appointment BEP — Developed after appointment with the full project team.
-It is more detailed and operational, confirming the agreed tools, workflows, responsibilities and delivery schedule.

 What Should a BEP Include?